OthankQ/100-days-of-code/r1-log.md

 ### R2D73

 Finished the Whatsapp clone app.
 It was interesting to see how the Firebase takes a snapshot of any changes made to its data and sends it back to the app so it could be parsed for presentation.

+### R2D74

+Started a todo list app project.
+Finished creating a custom UITableViewController class.
+Learned how to create table view from inheriting instead of conforming to protocols and setting delegates.